 Salt and whole white pepper in a peppermill

 2. Melt the butter in a large skillet or sauté pan over medium high heat.
-Add the leeks and sauté, tossing often, until wilted, about 3 to 4 minutes.
-Add the garlic and ginger and sauté until fragrant, 15-20 seconds more.
-Carefully add the bourbon and let it evaporate, then add the cream.
-Bring it to a boil and cook until it is a little thicker than a cream sauce, about 2 to 3 minutes.
-(The oysters will throw off moisture as they cook, diluting it.)
+Add the leeks and sauté, tossing frequently, until wilted, about 3 to 4 minutes.
+Add the garlic and ginger and continue sautéing until fragrant, about half a minute more.
+Add the bourbon and let it evaporate, then pour a cup of oyster liquor.
+Bring it to a boil and let it reduce slightly.
+Add the cream and bring it to a boil.
+Cook 2 to 3 minutes or until it is a little thicker than you want the finished sauce (the oysters will throw off moisture as they cook, diluting it).
 Turn off the heat.
-It can be prepared to this point several hours ahead.
+You may prepare it up to this point several hours in advance.
 Cover and refrigerate the oysters and sauce in separate containers.

-3. Half an hour serving, preheat the oven to 170-200° F. (or the “warm” setting).
-Put the hoecakes on a rimmed baking sheet in one layer and put them in the oven.
-Return the sauce to the pan over and bring it to a simmer over medium heat.
-Add the oysters, a small pinch of salt and a liberal grinding of pepper.
-Bring to a simmer and cook until the oysters plump and their gills curl, about 1 and 2 minutes.
+3. Half an hour before serving, preheat the oven to 170° F. (or the “warm” setting).
+Put the hoecakes on a cookie sheet in a single layer and put them into the warm oven.
+Turn on the heat under the sauce to medium and bring it to a simmer.
+Add the oysters, a small pinch of salt (go easy, you can correct the salt later), and a liberal grinding of white pepper.
+Bring to a simmer and cook until the oysters plump and their gills curl, between 1 and 2 minutes.
 Turn off the heat, and taste and adjust the seasonings.

 4. Put 2 hoecakes per serving onto warmed individual serving plates.
 Spoon the oysters and sauce over them, and sprinkle with parsley.
 Serve at once.